Jan. 6 witness: Trump 'detached from reality' over election

 Nine people died in the riot and its aftermath, including a Trump supporter shot and killed by police.
 More than 800 people have been arrested in the siege, and members of two extremist groups have been indicted on rare sedition charges over their roles leading the charge into the Capitol.

-In its prime-time hearing, the committee laid out how Trump was told over and over again by his trusted aides and officials at the highest levels of government that there was no election fraud on a scale that could have changed the outcome.
-But Trump pursued his false claims about the election and beckoned supporters to Washington on Jan.
-6 to overturn Biden's victory as Congress was set to certify the Electoral College results.

-Additional evidence is to be released in hearings this week focusing on Trump's decision to ignore the outcome of the election and the court cases that ruled against him.
+Additional evidence is to be released in hearings this week focusing on Trump's decision to ignore the outcome of the election and the court cases that ruled against him, and beckon supporters to Washington on Jan.
+6 to overturn Biden's victory as Congress was set to certify the Electoral College results..

-Monday’s hearing was also turning to the millions of fundraising dollars Trump’s team brought in in the run-up to Jan.
-6, according to a committee aide who insisted on anonymity to discuss the details.

 The committee has said most of those interviewed in the investigation are coming forward voluntarily, although some have demanded subpoenas to appear in public.
-Stepien, who remains close to Trump, oversaw the "conversion" of Trump's presidential campaign to a "Stop the Steal" effort, according to a subpoena issued by the committee last fall.
 Stepien is now a top campaign adviser to the Trump-endorsed House candidate, Harriet Hageman, who is challenging Cheney in the Wyoming Republican primary election.

-Trump spokesman Taylor Budowich suggested Sunday that the committee’s decision to call Stepien was politically motivated.

 Lawmakers indicated that perhaps their most important audience member over the course of the hearings may be Attorney General Merrick Garland, who must decide whether his department can and should prosecute Trump.
 They left no doubt as to their own view whether the evidence is sufficient to proceed.